joshbegley/nyt-latest/README.md

 `We look into whether the U.S. is in a new era of violent extremism.`\
 https://www.nytimes.com/2026/04/29/briefing/an-age-of-political-violence.html

-**2 People Stabbed in North London, Jewish Charity Says**\
+**Counterterrorism Police Investigating Stabbing in Jewish Area in London**\
-`The volunteer-run charity, Shomrim, said in a post on social media that two people were injured and a suspect was detained.`\
+`Two men who were stabbed in Golders Green on Wednesday were reported in stable condition, the police said.
+One man was arrested.`\
 https://www.nytimes.com/2026/04/29/world/europe/london-stabbing-golders-green.html

 **Here’s the latest.**\